 - The retention period of the data

 - Whether automated decision-making is used, including profiling, and how these decisions are made

 - The data subject’s rights, such as the right of access, rectification, and erasure

-In Complianz it is possible to generate a privacy statement based on the privacy laws of the region where you are located and/or the region(s) you are targeting with your website.
+In Complianz Premium, it is possible to generate a privacy statement based on the region’s privacy laws where you are located and/or the region(s) you are targeting with your website.